micheledisalvatore/pigato-examples/README.md

 pigato-examples
 ===============

+This repository contains an easy to use library of examples for Pigato, the ZeroMQ based microservices framework.

-yahoo finance: example of code to download stock prices from yahoo finance using the library "pigato" to create the broker-client-worker structure.
+yahooFinance: example of code to download stock prices from yahoo finance using the library "pigato" to create the broker-client-worker structure.

-quants finance: example of code to link the quants lib to the pigato one.
+quants: example of code to link the quants lib to the pigato one.